Leminsk/ATLA-Network/README.md

 # ATLA-Network
-A study of character networks induced from the transcripts of the series Avatar: The Last Airbender
+A study of character networks induced from the transcripts of the series Avatar: The Last Airbender.